 They Also Have A Pink, Salty Tea

-Noon Chai is a traditional Kashmiri tea that gets its unique pink color from a combination of ingredients, primarily the addition of a special type of salt called “Gulkand” or “Kashmiri salt,” which has a natural pink hue.
+Noon Chai is a traditional Kashmiri tea with unique pink color due to the addition of a special type of salt called “Gulkand” or “Kashmiri salt,” which has a natural pink hue.
 Other ingredients used in the preparation of Noon Chai include green tea leaves, milk, baking soda, and sometimes various spices such as cardamom or cinnamon.
-What sets Noon Chai apart is its distinctive taste, which is a combination of the slightly salty flavor of the Kashmiri salt and the creamy richness of the milk.
-The tea has a unique savory-sweet taste profile that may be an acquired taste for some.
+But if you ask me, it’s not nearly as tasty as it looks.

 They Make Their Own Alcohol Drink

-Chhang is a traditional fermented alcoholic beverage commonly consumed in the Kashmir region.
-It is made from barley, which is soaked, partially sprouted, and then ground into a coarse powder.
-The powder is mixed with water and left to ferment for several days.
+Chhang is a traditional fermented alcoholic beverage made from barley, soaked, partially sprouted, and then ground into a coarse powder which is later mixed with water and left to ferment for several days.
+It has a slightly sour and tangy flavor and is usually consumed with a long wooden straw (warning: it’s not everyone’s cup of tea and requires an acquired taste).

 They Have A 36-Course Meal